If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 Suppose you’re visiting a Starbucks in another country.
 In that case, you can try out flavors unavailable in the U.S.

-For example, South Korea has the sweet potato-flavored Golden Wish Latte, the matcha-inspired Snow Mint Chocolate, and the lychee-topped Pink Chamomile Relaxer.
+For example, South Korea offers the sweet potato-flavored Golden Wish latte, the matcha-inspired Snow Mint Chocolate, and the lychee-topped Pink Chamomile Relaxer.

 You can match drinks to your mood and the seasons

-Are you in the mood for autumn and Christmas?
+Are you in the mood for autumn and the Holiday Season?
 Take your pick from Starbucks’ holiday drinks.

 You can enjoy special perks

-Considering how much one handcrafted drink Starbucks baristas make costs, you want to maximize any promos attached to them.
+Considering how much one handcrafted drink costs, Starbucks baristas make, you want to maximize any promotions attached to them.

 Now, let’s move on to the downsides of handcrafted Starbucks beverages: